fireship-io/fireship.io/content/lessons/the-ultimate-beginners-guide-to-firebase/index.md

 ### Simple Firestore Function

-The function code below will listen to the the `products` collection in Firestore, and run this code whenever a new document is created.
+The function code below will listen to the `products` collection in Firestore, and run this code whenever a new document is created.

 - `exports.sendMessage` that's the name of our Function.
 - `.document('products/{productId}').onCreate` runs the function when a new product doc is created.